frrist/fil-chain-export/README.md

 # fil-chain-export
-Utility for exporting the filecoin blockchain from a datastore
+Utility for exporting the filecoin blockchain from a blockstore